 One of the bookies’ favourites would surely have to be South Korea.
 I once covered the Tchaikovsky Competition in Russia, and was startled to find Koreans sweeping the board in the vocal categories (even though singing in Russian was mandatory), and the violin section as well.
 A dazzling young Korean should have won the piano competition too, in my view.
 But the Moscow public is so terrifyingly partisan that the judges might have been lynched if they hadn’t given first prize to her Russian rival.

 Russia, of course, still produces wonderful singers.
 The Mariinsky must be the world’s foremost finishing school for voices.
-And Russian conductors continue to run much of the musical world: think of Gergiev, Jurowski, Bychkov and Petrenko.
+And we have witnessed a string of first-rate Russian conductors : think of Valery Gergiev, Vladimir Jurowski, Semyon Bychkov and Vasily Petrenko, among others.
 But instrumentalists?

 Since the end of the Soviet Union so many top Russian teachers have been lured to Western conservatoires, I’m not sure how rigorously young Russian players are schooled now.
 Many of the ones I hear are incredibly flashy but don’t have a clue how to play Mozart.
-Of course, they said the same thing about Horowitz – but he was one in a billion.
+Of course, they said the same thing about Vladimir Horowitz (one of the greatest pianists of all time) – but he was one in a billion.
 Fifty years ago Russia would have picked up handfuls of golds at our fantasy musical Olympics.
 Today, far fewer.

-For now, at least, the US would probably be near the top of the musical medals table, by virtue of its excellent, superbly resourced conservatories.
+For now, at least, the USA would probably be near the top of the musical medals table, by virtue of its excellent, superbly resourced conservatories.
 And the US would score highly, too (as would the UK), in a field we haven’t yet mentioned: composers.
-When serious European composers were still largely in thrall to Boulez, it was the Americans and to a lesser extent the British who cast off dead-end serialism and tried to reconnect with the public.
+When serious European composers were still largely in thrall to Boulez, it was American and to a lesser extent British composers who cast off dead-end serialism and tried to reconnect with the public.
 Gold medals all round for that!

 What about Europe in the medal stakes?